rbrt-weiler/xmc-nbi-vlanlister-go/README.md

 ## Dependencies

-GenericNbiClient uses the [module xmcnbiclient](https://gitlab.com/rbrt-weiler/go-module-xmcnbiclient).
-This module has to be installed with `go get gitlab.com/rbrt-weiler/go-module-xmcnbiclient` or updated with `go get -u gitlab.com/rbrt-weiler/go-module-xmcnbiclient` before running or compiling GenericNbiClient.
+VlanLister uses the [module xmcnbiclient](https://gitlab.com/rbrt-weiler/go-module-xmcnbiclient).
+This module has to be installed with `go get gitlab.com/rbrt-weiler/go-module-xmcnbiclient` or updated with `go get -u gitlab.com/rbrt-weiler/go-module-xmcnbiclient` before running or compiling VlanLister.
 All other dependencies are included in a standard Go installation.

 ## Compiling